-Most of the U.S. Federal Government Grants and Contracts received by WHOI make allowance for the possibility of a No-Cost Extension (NCE) – a period of time beyond the original expiration date that can be used to complete the proposed work but without any additional funds.
+Most of the U.S. Federal Government Grants and Contracts received by WHOI make allowance for the possibility of a No-Cost Extension (NCE).
 In all cases the request should be justified and the fact of “left-over” money is not sufficient justification.
-Likewise, as the award is made to WHOI, the request for an extension, or any other formal award modification, must be co-signed by the Grants and Contracts Office (GCS).
+It is good practice to request the extension in enough time to manage an orderly accomplishment of project work, and to have a contingency plan in case the sponsor does not approve the extension.

 DEPARTMENT OF ENERGY

 Recipients of research awards may extend the expiration date of the final budget period of the project if additional time beyond the established expiration date is needed to assure adequate completion of the original scope of work within the funds already made available.
 A single extension, which shall not exceed twelve (12) months, may be made for this purpose, and must be made prior to the originally established expiration date.
 The recipient must notify the cognizant DOE Contracting Officer in the awarding office in writing within ten (10) days of making the extension.

 This is an “expanded authority” regulation.
 Rather than asking for the NCE, WHOI only has to notify them that we are taking our option to extend for up to 12 months.
 The PI and/or Department Administration must send the request with Justification for our file to the DOE Grant Administrator at least 12 working days before the expiration of the project.